schaumb/access_private/README.md

 # Limitations

 * We cannot access private members that are references.
 (See this [issue](https://github.com/martong/access_private/issues/12).)
-* On MSVC, we cannot call private constructors / destructors and we cannot access the default arguments of the private functions.
+* On MSVC, we cannot call private constructors / destructors, and we cannot access the default arguments of the private functions.
 (See this [issue](http://tinyurl.com/msvcconstructor).)
 * We have a link time error in case of only in-class declared `const static` variables if used as reference/pointer (or in debug build).
 That's because we'd take the address of that, and if that is not defined (i.e the compiler do a compile-time insert of the const value), we'd have an undefined symbol.

 # Compilers